-From perfectly prepared seafood, to delicious pasta, limoncello-doused desserts and everything in between, Positano is one of our favorite towns to dine in Italy (as long as you avoid the tourist traps - follow Giada's city guide HERE!)
+From perfectly prepared seafood, to delicious pasta, limoncello-doused desserts and everything in between, Positano is one of our favorite towns to dine in Italy (as long as you avoid the tourist traps - follow our travel guide HERE!)
 Positano is known for very simple, clean, and delicious food.
-With abundant seafood from the Tyrrhenion sea and freshly picked produce adorning every grocery storefront, it's easy to see why!
+With abundant seafood from the Tyrrhenian sea and freshly picked produce adorning every grocery storefront, it's easy to see why!

 If you are heading there soon, dive into this list - and get started cooking your way through this seaside town's flavors in anticipation for your trip!

 Cavatelli with Eggplant And Smoked Mozzarella - This dish was inspired by Ristorante Max in Positano, a lovely restaurant tucked into the Eastern side of the city.
 They serve a gnocchi with smoked cheese, tomato sauce and vegetables - a combination so simple and so sumptuous, we couldn't resist recreating those flavors as soon as we got home.
 Eggplant is such a quintessentially Italian product, especially on the coast, and it adds to the hearty, savory flavor of the dish.

 Positano Pizzas - While spending time in Positano, Giada was served a version of this dish as an amuse-bouche at a beachside restaurant called Le Tre Sorelle.
 Now, Giada loves making these at home with Jade and her friends!
 They're technically little sandwiches made of pizza dough, and stuffed with mozzarella, tomatoes, and Parmigiano, then baked again until melty.
 Simple and delicious, perfectly in line with the food of Positano!